 We generally store personal information in the following ways:

-7.1 Compass – is the online membership system of The Scout Association, this system is used for the collection and storage of adult volunteer personal data.
+7.1 Scout Association Digital Membership System – is the online membership system of The Scout Association, this system is used for the collection and storage of adult volunteer personal data.

-7.2 Online Scout Manager (OSM) – is the online membership system that we use for the collection and storage of youth member personal data.
-You will be given access to this system (referred to as OSM MyScout) to review and update your child’s records.
+7.2 Online Scout Manager (OSM) – is the online membership system that we use for the collection and storage of youth member personal data and to allow people to hire our premises Scout Ridge.
+You will be given access to this system (referred to as OSM MyScout) to review and update your child’s records or Scout Ridge hire information.

 7.3 GoCardless – is the online payment system that is used by Online Scout Manger to process our annual subscription payments, and payments for some events.